tarun210309/tarun000001/README.md

-- 👋 Hi, I’m @tarun210309
+- 👋 Hi, I’m Tarun
 - 👀 I’m interested in development,DSA
 - 🌱 I’m currently learning HTML,CSS,JAVA
 - 💞️ I’m looking to collaborate on DEVELOPMENT AND DSA
-- 📫 How to reach me  @tarunisaredflag
+- 📫 How to reach me INSTARGRAM @tarunisaredflag
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: enthusiast over development field and looking more over to learn about data structure field
+- ⚡ Fun fact: enthusiast over development field and looking more over to learn about it

 <!---
 tarun210309/tarun210309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.